 Often, new pet owners already know where they want their pooch to sleep, where they want him or her to eat, and practical things like that.
 It’s great to plan for that stuff, but when you are bringing home a senior dog you may have to work within the realm of their abilities.

 - Stairs – You may want Fido to sleep in the basement, or you may want to put the pee pads in the upstairs bathroom.
 If your new pup has arthritis or bad joints, this isn’t a good idea.

 - Ramps – For a short set of stairs, such as a step-up kitchen, or even for the bed, consider putting in a ramp.
 They make ramps to go over stairs or to lean at the foot of your bed.
 This is also a great idea for porches and decks.
 Just a few changes can make your new senior dog feel more like a part of the family.

 - Meal time – Senior dogs’ food needs often fluctuate as they age.
 Your new fur-baby may have different nutrient needs than your other pooches.
-It could be he needs a wet food or some supplements added to his regular diet.
-He may also need to eat at specific times of the day.
-Whatever he needs, it may be easier to feed your senior dog separately from the other pets.
+It could be he or she needs a wet food or some supplements added to their regular diet.
+They may also need to eat at specific times of the day.
+Whatever he or she needs, it may be easier to feed your senior dog separately from the other pets.
 Consult your veterinarian for specific nutrition needs for an aging dog.

 - Be prepared for behavior changes

 Older canines usually act different from younger dogs.
 As we have already talked about, they may have arthritis, stiff joints, or other health problems which will impact their behavior.
 Usually, this can make them a little wary or irritable around other dogs and people.

 When animals feel like they are not at their best, they become a little more protective, a little more clingy, and maybe a little more aggressive.